Guide

 Florida reforms tightened reserve and inspection requirements after high-profile building failures and insurance crises.

-If you buy in Florida, verify compliance timelines and how costs pass through to owners.
+If you buy in Florida, verify milestone inspection status, structural reserve funding, and how master policy renewals pass through to your monthly bill.

 Last updated: May 2026